vishalvhingorani/vishalvhingorani/README.md

 <!--**vishalvhingorani/vishalvhingorani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 I am a Highly Engaged and Resourceful Engineering Student with expertise in Android Development in Java and Kotlin with various backend technologies.
 I am immensely involved in Competitive Programming and Problem Solving.
-Being an Electrical Engineering major, I'm enthusiastic about the field of Electrical and Electronic devices with the ability to read, design, and interpret Circuits.
+I've had the opportunity to be a Research Author in the field of Electrical and Electronic devices with the ability to read, design, and interpret Circuits.

 <br>